coltonmilbrandt/gwin-app/README.md

 Check out the [smart contract](https://github.com/coltonmilbrandt/gwin-app) that can be used along with this front end.

+> Check out a [live deployment of the Gwin Dapp](https://gwin-app.vercel.app/) on the Goerli test net

 ### Want to learn more?

 Check out the [full documentation.](https://coltonmilbrandt.gitbook.io/gwin/)